shtrausslearning/biopylib/BLAST/readme.md

+# Searching for similar sequence in a Database
-Below there are two functions that differ slightly, both use the **NCBI API**, to search databases:
+- Below is a function & class that differ slightly, both use the **NCBI API**
+- Both by default use BLAST program <code>blastp</code> & seach in database <code>pdb</code>

 <code>blast_query.py</code>
 - contains a small function <code>blast_query</code>